Monday, December 15, 2025

 Ancestery

-Use a Shadowdark ancersry pick, and just write down what they tell you.
+Use a Shadowdark ancestry pick, and just write down what they tell you.
 If a pick gives you +2 HP, just add two to HP and do not pay any extra.
 From here on in, everything is free.
 Talents are those abilities rolled on the charts.
 And +1 to attack or spellcasting rolls is treated as a +1 skill level.

 So far, this game is coming together.
 I feel it will mostly be "rolling equal to or under ability scores" with modifiers, and ignore most skills (and even unskilled penalties).
 This is like the OSR; we do not have much use for skills.